tess1o/go-ecoflow-exporter/README.md

 This project uses library https://github.com/tess1o/go-ecoflow to fetch the metrics from your Ecoflow devices via either REST API or MQTT

+## Basic usage with MQTT and Prometheus

+Follow this guide [Quickstart](docs/quickstart.md) to run the exporter via MQTT and Prometheus

 ## How to get Access Token and Secret Token

 This is required if you want to use Ecoflow Rest API.
 For MQTT only Ecoflow username(email) and password are required